 We need Vitamin D to ensure good health.
-Unfortunately there are a lot of myths and misconceptions out there about Vitamin D and how we produce it, how much we need and where we get it from!
+Unfortunately there are a lot of Vitamin D myths and misconceptions out there about how we produce it, how much we need and where we get it from!
 Read on to learn what is fact and what is fiction….

 Myth: You can get vitamin D from sunshine through a glass window.

 Fact: Glass blocks about 95 per cent of Ultra-violet B (needed for making vitamin D)